pingcap/blog/tidb-operator-source-code-reading-v-backup-and-restore.md

 Similar to that of other controllers, **the core of the backup controller is a control loop**, which listens to the `Backup` CR events (create, update, and delete) and runs the required operations.

-In this section, I’ll skip the generic control loop logic and focus on the core backup logic.
+In this section, I'll skip the generic control loop logic and focus on the core backup logic.

 #### Core logic